-This department consists of the Chief Operating Officer, Transit Operations Manager, Operations Supervisors, Dispatchers, Bus Operators, Maintenance Manager, Maintenance Supervisors, Mechanics, Cleaners, and Custodians.
-This department is responsible for providing safe, dependable, and on-time service to our customers.
-This department is also responsible for all maintenance of Connect Transit vehicles, facility grounds and facility maintenance that consists of administration and maintenance buildings, and cleanup of Connect Transit shelters around the service area.
+This Department consists of the Chief Operating Officer, Transit Operations Manager, Operations Supervisors, Dispatchers, Bus Operators, Maintenance Manager, Maintenance Supervisors, Mechanics, Cleaners, and Custodians.
+This Department is responsible for providing safe, dependable, and on-time service to our customers.
+It is also responsible for all maintenance of Connect Transit vehicles, facility grounds and facility maintenance that consist of the administration and maintenance buildings, and cleanup of Connect Transit shelters around the service area.